 Just as snow started to fall, my truck decided to go on strike.
+My truck is usually pretty reliable but not on this day.
+As soon as it decided to stop working, I began looking for a used truck in Wichita, KS in case it was broken beyond repair.
 Normally, my truck is a hardy soul, starting up despite snow,

 minus-thirty-degree temperatures and even more snow,